sanket9918/registera/README.md

   - Provider for state management
   - flutter-graphql for graphql queries and mutation
   - Dio for REST based API communication
-  - Shared Preferences (Plastform (Android, iOS, Web) agnostic solution for persistent storage of user credentials).
+  - Shared Preferences (Platform (Android, iOS, Web) agnostic solution for persistent storage of user credentials).

   ### Web Admin App -
-  - Preact (Lightweight React)
+  - Preact-TS (Lightweight React)
   - preact-router
   - Apollo Graphql client
+  - Tailwind CSS

   N.B - This app is created as a part of demostration for the integration of different modules with Flutter project and various other utilities that are commonly utilised for the full stack development.

 ## Screenshots
+### Client mobile app
 <p float="left">
 <img src="./images/8-registera.png"  height="500" />
 <img src="./images/7-registera.png"  height="500" />